 What is a CSS framework anyway, right?
 Harry Roberts express his concern at Industry Conf 2014 and you can find the full talk (almost 60min) on Vimeo — an insightful peep at what CSS is doing for the web, and how frameworks come into play to shape the true meaning behind a framework.
 You can find the slides for this talk on SpeakerDeck.
 And without any further delay, let’s begin our digest of the best CSS3 frameworks available today.

 Material Design is Google’s way of telling the software industry that beautiful change can be achieved not by investing a lot of time thinking and planning, but by applying scientifically proven concepts into a simple and concise web design concept.

-Material design has been on the rise ever since Google made the specification available, and since its inception we have seen a number of frameworks and tutorials sprout from the ground to help designers/developers incorporate the full potential of material design in their projects; websites, apps, platforms, and software.
+This framework has been on the rise ever since Google made the specification available, and since its inception we have seen a number of frameworks and tutorials sprout from the ground to help designers/developers incorporate the full potential of material design in their projects; websites, apps, platforms, and software.

 Material Framework is one of the few material design frameworks we will be exploring in this post, and it’s also one of the most easy to use.
 The beauty of Material Framework is that it only uses CSS so you only need to load up the actual CSS library and revert back to the documentation to learn how the syntax works and how to begin using material design elements within your web pages.
 Simple!

 Leaf is another very flexible and minimal Google’s material design framework that’s being worked on by Kim Korte; a young developer from Sweden.
 Leaf also utilizes the CSS library approach and offers a variety of ways to integrate material design elements within your web design concepts and website pages.
 Browse the Components tab from within the navigation menu to learn more about Leaf’s capabilities.